everx-labs/evernode-se/README.md

 ## How to change the blockchain configuration
-TON OS SE loads the blockchain configuration (config params) during its start from the configuration file [blockchain.conf.json](docker/ton-node/blockchain.conf.json) instead of special smart contract, which is stores various config params in the real networks.
+TON OS SE loads the blockchain configuration (config params) during its start from the configuration file [blockchain.conf.json](docker/ton-node/blockchain.conf.json) instead of special smart contract, which stores various config params in the real networks.

 In order to change some of these params, do the following: